WJFP

-WJFP (740 kHz) is a commercial AM radio station broadcasting a conservative talk format.
+WJFP (740 AM) is a commercial radio station broadcasting a conservative talk format.
 It is licensed to Chester, Pennsylvania, and serves the Philadelphia metropolitan area.
-The station is owned by John Fredericks, with the license held by Disruptor Radio, LLC.
-Fredericks hosts a syndicated weekday morning talk show and also owns three stations in Virginia.
-Other syndicated shows on WJFP include "The War Room with Steve Bannon," Dan Bongino, "The Ramsey Show with Dave Ramsey" and "Red Eye Radio."
+It is owned by John Fredericks, with the license held by Disruptor Radio, LLC.
+Fredericks also owns three stations in Virginia.

-By day, WJFP is powered at 1,000 watts.
-But 740 AM is a clear channel frequency reserved for Class A CFZM Toronto.
-So to avoid interference, at night WJFP greatly reduces power to 6 watts.
+By day, WJFP transmits with 1,000 watts, covering parts of Pennsylvania, New Jersey and Delaware.
+AM 740 is a clear channel frequency reserved for Class A CFZM Toronto.
+To avoid interference at night, WJFP must reduce power to 6 watts.
 It uses a non-directional antenna at all times.
 The transmitter is off Dutton Mill Road in Brookhaven, Pennsylvania.
-Programming is also heard on two FM translators: 95.3 W237EH in Pennsauken, New Jersey and 103.3 W277DL in Chester.
+Programming is also heard on FM translator 103.3 W277DL in Chester.

+Programming

+Weekdays begin with a talk show hosted by the owner, John Fredericks, and syndicated to other stations.
+The remainder of the schedule includes nationally syndicated talk hosts, including Bill O'Reilly, John Catsimatidis, Rita Cosby, Dominic Carter and Red Eye Radio.

+During the football season, WJFP carries Pittsburgh Steelers and University of Virginia Wahoos games.

 History

 On April 4, 1948, the station first signed on the air.
 The call sign from its founding until early 2022 was WVCH, standing for the "Voice of Chester".
-It was originally a daytimer, powered at 250 watts and required to sign off at night.
+It was originally a 250-watt daytimer.
 It later boosted its power to 1,000 watts and got nighttime authorization at low power.

 For most of its history, WVCH carried a Christian talk and teaching format branded as simply "WVCH, The Christian Station."
 One of the programs carried on WVCH in the 1950s was George A. Palmer's popular Morning Cheer weekday broadcast.

 On November 15, 2021, RadioInsight.com reported that WVCH and translator W277DL would be sold to John Fredricks of the MAGA Radio Network through Disruptor Media, LLC, for $500,000.
 On February 16, 2022, the station flipped to a conservative talk format as "Liberty Radio".
 The sale was consummated on March 1, 2022, with the station's call sign changing to WJFP the following day.